JuL1En1997/Iportal/README.md

 3. **Replace the Default**: Open the `messages.properties` file and replace its contents with what you've copied from the chosen language file.
 4. **Restart the Server**: Save the changes and restart your Minecraft server to apply the language change.

+### Permission and Setting for Portals with Permission
+- Default permission: none: Portal can be used by all players.
+- Permission: iportal.use.portalname: Portal can only be used by players with this permission.

 ## Commands & Permissions

 - `/iportal wand`: Toggles the portal creation wand.